 Section 1: Access to Property

-A. As determined or required by the Cooperative, each member or patron shall provide the Cooperative safe and reliable access reasonably necessary to operate the Cooperative safely, reliably and efficiently or to provide Cooperative services to any real or personal property in which the member possesses a legal right as well as to extend the Cooperative’s distribution line(s) serving the member’s property so that electric service can be extended to serve any member owning adjoining property.
+A. As determined or required by the Cooperative, each member shall provide the Cooperative safe and reliable access reasonably necessary to operate the Cooperative safely, reliably and efficiently or to provide Cooperative services to any real or personal property in which the member possesses a legal right as well as to extend the Cooperative’s distribution line(s) serving the member’s property so that electric service can be extended to serve any member owning adjoining property.

 Section 2: Non-Liability for Debts of the Cooperative